 I worked for the FAA as an air traffic controller for 37 years.
 When communicating with pilots we always told the pilots what we wanted them to do versus not what we didn’t want them to do.
 Examples: “ Hold short of the runway” versus “Do Not go on the runway” or “Cleared to Land” versus “Land Do Not Crash” There are no NOT Tos in air traffic control phraseology!

-Unfortunately on our roads “Do Not Pass” road signs have killed thousands on the roads in the USA.
+Unfortunately on our roads in the USA “Do Not Pass” road signs have killed thousands.
 This sign is similar to the “Do Not Think of a Pink Elephant” image your brain makes even if you’re not conscious of the image.
 I hope one day the USA “Do Not Pass” sign will change to a positive image as does the International sign.

 How to improve your communications with yourself and others:

 Imagine on a TV screen seeing what you want or what you want the other person to do, rather than what you don’t want them to do.
-I know this is takes practice for many people.
 Then you can then put the images into positive directive/direction language.

 Do not have fun,